avodonosov/hashver-maven-plugin/README.md

    (You can copy the target/hashversions.properties we generated earlier and change all hash versions to normal versions)
 1. Add the extension provided by the hashver-maven-plugin to the .mvn/extensions.xml.
-Note, this requires maven 3.3.1 (released in 2015), see [below](#maven-older-than-331) for older maven.
 In usual builds this extension reads the version.properties and defines all those properties as system properties.
    In "hashversions mode" it will read the target/hashversions.properties instead, and will skip build of modules whose artifacts exist already.
 1. Include flatten-maven-plugin so that the final pom's published with your artifacts have the version property expressions resolved.